 (NOTE: Heartfield's first international show was in Moscow in 1931.
 There was an exhibition in Paris in 1935, followed by one in New York in 1938.
 There were several more after the war.
 (Source: Andrés Mario Zervigón, Associate Director of Art History, Rutgers University).

 Regarding the 1993 MOMA exhibition, I can't speak for the American People.
 The MOMA Exhibition was extremely well-reviewed newspapers such as The New York Times.
-You can browse through the MOMA catalog for the 1993 Heartfield Exhibition in the "My Grandfather" section of the current Internet Archive.
+You can browse through the MOMA Catalog for the 1993 Heartfield Exhibition.

-From John Heartfield's death in 1968 until the 1993 MOMA Exhibition there were no exhibitions for twenty-five years.
+From John Heartfield's death in 1968 until the 1993 MOMA Exhibition there were no major exhibitions for twenty-five years.
 It is possible to relate that fact directly to the Cold War.
 After the demolition of the Berlin Wall, everything was comparatively better.
-Would you comment on the policies regarding exhibitions of The East and West German Academies of the Arts (Academie Der Kunste)?
+Would you comment on the policies regarding exhibitions of The East and West German Academies of the Arts (Akademie der Künste)?

-One of the goals of this Internet Archive is to increase my grandfather's recognition and renown.
-I also hope it will become a hub for worldwide visitors to share their thoughts about John Heartfield's life and work.
-There will also be a section to highlight modern artists who believe their work was influenced by John Heartfield.
+One of the goals of the John Heartfield Internet Archive is to increase my grandfather's recognition and renown.
+The new expansion of the Archive, The John Heartfield Internet Exhibition, will be a hub for worldwide visitors to share their thoughts about John Heartfield's life and work.
+The exhibition will also feature a section to highlight modern artists whose work was influenced by John Heartfield.

 I'm assured by art historians that John Heartfield can be found on almost every respected list of the twelve most influential artists of the twentieth century.
 And yet, I constantly meet people (even those heavily involved in the world of art) who tell me they’ve never heard of a Dada artist named John Heartfield.

-Although I haven't agreed with some of the policies of the East and West Academies in the past, I now believe that the best way forward is to develop a productive relationship between myself and the Academie Der Kunste.
+Although I haven't agreed with some of the policies of the East and West Akademies in the past, I now believe that the best way forward is to develop a productive relationship between myself and the Akademie der Künste.

-I visited the East German Academie Der Kunste shortly after the wall came down.
+I visited the East German Akademie der Künste shortly after the wall came down.
 I was stunned at the sheer amount of Heartfield art stored in the Heartfield Archive.
 There were not only original montages, but literally floors of original art.
 There were also models of stage sets and sketches.